arskom/spyne/README.md

 Warning!
 This is rpclib's unstable development branch.
 Not only that, but rpclib project is experimental.
 You have been warned.

+Warning!
+The soaplib project has been forked!
+The new address is: [https://github.com/soaplib/soaplib](https://github.com/soaplib/soaplib)

+Warning!
+Even though the original author of rpclib has grand plans for it, he's afk until further notice.
+Feel free to hack it while he's away!

 Overview
 ========